 We try to have a welcoming and flexible space to engage and empower students in their discovery and in building their inventions.
-Therefore we have chairs with wheel, tables that can be moved, a projector and a computer for research, coding, video-making computational thinking, whiteboard film on tables to help plan, design wall, lego wall, cupboards with material organized and stored.
+Therefore we have chairs with wheels, tables that can be moved, a projector and a computer for research, coding, video-making computational thinking, whiteboard film on tables to help plan, design wall, lego wall, cupboards with material organized and stored.

-Our fist Maker Workshop comprised of over 10 activities for teachers to explore.
+Our first Maker Workshop comprised of over 10 activities for teachers to explore.
 You can find all the directions here.
 We placed a QR code to the activity Googledoc on each table and teachers worked in groups of 6-7.
 The activities comprised of:

 - Computational Thinking